si-lla/ravenstack-retention-analytics/README.md

-# RavenStack SaaS Retention & Customer Health Analytics
+# RavenStack SaaS Customer Retention Analytics

 ## Project Overview

-This project analyzes customer churn, subscription behavior, product engagement, and support experience for a fictional SaaS company called RavenStack.
+This project analyzes customer churn, customer health, product usage, support operations, and revenue performance for a fictional SaaS company called RavenStack.

-The objective of the project is to identify churn patterns, evaluate customer health indicators, and generate business insights using PostgreSQL.
+Using PostgreSQL and Power BI, the project identifies churn drivers, evaluates customer behavior, analyzes support efficiency, and uncovers revenue trends to support data-driven business decisions.

 ---

 ## Business Problem

-RavenStack is experiencing customer churn across different subscription tiers and industries.

-The company wants to understand:
+Customer retention is critical for SaaS companies because recurring revenue depends on long-term customer relationships.

+RavenStack aims to answer the following business questions:

-* Which customer segments are churning most
+* Which customer segments are most likely to churn?
-* Whether product usage impacts retention
-* Whether support experience affects churn
-* Which accounts may be considered high-risk
+* Which subscription plans generate the highest revenue?
-* Which industries require retention focus
+* Which industries contribute the most revenue?
+* How effective is customer support?
+* Which product features are most used?
+* Which product features generate the most errors?
+* What factors should be prioritized to improve customer retention?

 ---